Figure out how to increase my carbon footprint?

 The world population stands at around seven billion and each of these people consumes varying amounts of resources on the planet.

-Growing population means increasing emissions and with the projection that the world population could reach more than 9.7 billion by 2050 and more than 11 billion by 2100.
+Growing population means increasing emissions and the projection that the world population could reach more than 9.7 billion by 2050 and more than 11 billion by 2100.

 It means this is a serious issue that should not be taken lightly.